Sidekick-Poe/Sidekick/README.md

 [![Website](https://img.shields.io/badge/Website_and_Download-6b6ebe?style=for-the-badge)](https://sidekick-poe.github.io/)

+## Path of Exile 2
+Sidekick does not currently support Path of Exile 2.
+The development to add support for Path of Exile 2 has begun and we should have a version ready soon.

 ## Development
 We accept most PR and ideas.
 If you want a feature included, create an issue and we will discuss it.